 Prior to joining Peters & Peters, Kerri worked in the Criminal Law Reform Division of the Irish Department of Justice, where she assisted with draft legislation, including the Bills that would become the Criminal Justice (Forensic Evidence and DNA Database) Act 2014, the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016, and the Criminal Justice (Corruption Offences) Act 2018.
 She then moved to the Irish Law Reform Commission to become the lead researcher on its Report on Consolidation and Reform of Aspects of the Law of Evidence.

-Kerri holds an undergraduate degree in Law from Trinity College Dublin, a master’s degree in Commercial Law from University College London, and is admitted to the Bars of the States of New York (2010) and California (2014).
-She recently completed the QLTS and was admitted to the roll of solicitors in England and Wales in October 2018.
+Kerri holds an undergraduate degree in Law from Trinity College Dublin, a master’s degree in Commercial Law from University College London and is admitted to the Bars of the States of New York (2010) and California (2014).
+She was admitted to the roll of solicitors in England and Wales in October 2018.